shdaga/macaddress/README.md

 # docker build -t macaddress:v1 /code

-Here t -----> target name of the image macaddress:v1 ---> Image to be created
+Here t -----> target name of the image

+macaddress:v1 ---> Image name to be created

 /code ----> where our Dockerfile is present

-To build the container
+2. To build the container

 # docker run -it --name mac macaddress:v1

 or